FREQUENTLY ASKED QUESTIONS ON OUR PRODUCTS

 How does the container delivery take place?

-First of all, it should be possible to get a truck to the place of unloading.
-The container is transported by lorry and unloaded by means of a crane.
+First of all, it must be possible for a truck to reach the unloading site.
+The container is transported by truck and unloaded by crane.
 The cost of transport depends on the place of delivery.
-Transport of one container in Poland is a cost of 1000-3000 PLN / net.
-The cost of unloading depends on the price of a lift service in a given location.
+The transport of one container on Polish territory costs at the level of 1000-3000 PLN/net.
+The cost of unloading depends on the price of the crane service at the location.

 Container maintenance.

-Containers are designed to withstand harsh marine conditions, so they are extremely durable.
-They are made of high-strength steel and coated with specialist paints to improve their durability, and therefore do not require frequent maintenance.
+The containers are designed to withstand the harsh marine environment, so are extremely durable.
+They are made from high-strength steel and coated with specialised paints to improve their durability, so they do not require frequent maintenance.

 Are containers exposed to condensation?